marshally/resume/resume.md

 ### Engineering Manager at Yahoo!
 Inc
 > September 2005 - November 2006 (1 year 3 months)

-I returned to Yahoo! in 2005 to manage a team of 10 engineers and designers creating the Universal Media Player 2.0, a streaming player platform enabling Yahoo! business units to easily deploy video assets. **First ScrumMaster** in Yahoo's Dallas office.
+I returned to Yahoo in 2005 to manage a team of 10 engineers and designers creating the Universal Media Player 2.0 (UMP).
+The UMP empowered diverse Yahoo! business units to deploy video assets in standardized, with very little code.
+Responsibilities as the **first ScrumMaster in Yahoo's Dallas office** included:

+* Building an team culture supportive of innovation and cross-group collaboration.
+* Persuading other business units to use our tech, even though they liked their old way of doing things.
+* Managing sprints to hit non-negotiable dates set by external events (sports, space shuttle launches, etc.)

 ### Software Architect at Cost Effective Marketing
 > September 2004 - September 2005 (1 year 1 month)